Chapter 3: Other Benefits

 If the spouse is an undergraduate, the Admissions Office, in cooperation with the schools and colleges, is responsible for determining eligibility for enrollment in courses at Vanderbilt, based on the spouse’s prior academic record.
 Part-time enrollment for undergraduate credit is handled by the Division of Unclassified Studies.
 Enrollment for credit in the Graduate School and the professional schools is decided by the particular school.
 In order for Human Resources to process the tuition discount, the spouse must file an application for a tuition discount on a form available on the Forms and Documents page of the HR Web site.

-Full-status faculty may audit or enroll in courses at Vanderbilt and are eligible for a discount of 47 percent of Vanderbilt’s advertised tuition and fees on one course per semester when enrolled in any of the schools or colleges of the university.
+Full-status faculty may audit or enroll in courses at Vanderbilt and are eligible for a discount of 47percent of Vanderbilt’s advertised tuition and fees on one course per semester when enrolled in any of the schools or colleges of the University.
 For these purposes, the entire summer session is considered one semester.
 The discount applies to no more than three credit hours per semester, except for four-hour courses with a required laboratory.
 In the case of a Vanderbilt program consisting of modules rather than semesters, the discount applies to the modules and the benefit will apply to one 2-credit course per module, up to six modules per year for a maximum of 12 credits per year.
 Before enrolling, the faculty member should consult with his or her department chair or division director (or dean in schools without departments).
-Similarly, full-status faculty may make use of the faculty tuition benefit for courses taken at another accredited university when the coursework relates to and either enhances or maintains current skills needed by the faculty member to render employment services to Vanderbilt in accordance with applicable federal income tax exclusion criteria in Internal Revenue Code Section 132.
-The benefit is 47 percent of tuition for courses taken, limited to one three-credit course per semester (or four-credit course in the case of labs), including summers, for a total of 3 courses per year, provided that the amount of the benefit in any case cannot exceed 47 percent of the comparable tuition charged at Vanderbilt.
+Similarly, full-status faculty may make use of the faculty tuition benefit for courses taken at another accredited University when the coursework relates to and either enhances or maintains current skills needed by the faculty member to render employment services to Vanderbilt in accordance with applicable federal income tax exclusion criteria in Internal Revenue Code Section 132.
+The benefit is 47 percent of tuition for courses taken, limited to one three-credit course per semester (or four-credit course in the case of labs), including summers, for a total of three courses per year, provided that the amount of the benefit in any case cannot exceed 47 percent of the comparable tuition charged at Vanderbilt.
 Use of the benefit for courses taken at universities other than Vanderbilt will require approval of the faculty member’s dean and the provost.

 Interpretation of Policy on Tuition Discounts